-Bus Service-regular fixed-routes: CATA's campus route buses will operate from approximately 7 a.m. until 10 p.m. on weekdays during Fall and Spring semesters, excluding school breaks, holidays and holiday weekends.
-Weekend service will operate from approximately 10 a.m. until 5 p.m.
+Bus Services regular fixed routes: CATA's eight campus fixed routes will operate from approximately 7 a.m. until 2 a.m. on weekdays during fall and spring semesters, excluding school breaks, holidays and holiday weekends.
+Weekend service will operate from approximately 9 a.m. to 2 a.m.

 Fares & Passes: The student cash fare is 25¢.
 Cash fare customers must show the bus driver a valid MSU ID.
 Customers must use exact change on buses.
 Students may also purchase a CATA Monthly Pass for \$12.50; a Semester Pass for \$40; a Commuter Lot Route Pass for \$15 a semester or \$25 for two semesters; or a \$65 annual Campus Pass.
 All fares and passes (with the exception of the annual Campus Pass and Commuter Lot Route Pass) are good for all on- and off-campus fixed-route transit service with CATA.
 Free transfers are available on all CATA buses.
 Passes will be sold at all residence halls, the Union store, the MSU Bookstore in the International Center and other convenient campus locations.
-Regular fare for non-student faculty and staff is \$1.
+MSU employees receive a free pass for on-campus use only.
+Off-campus regular fare for non-student faculty and staff is \$1.
 A monthly Adult Pass is available for \$25.